Illegally Obtained Evidence in Texas – Illegal Stops – Searched Without a Warrant

 Get Your Case Dismissed – We Can File a Pretrial Motion for Suppression of Illegally Obtained Evidence

 If you find yourself questioning the lawfulness of any evidence used against you in a past or current legal case, contact The Hampton Law Firm P.L.L.C. for a free consultation and case review.
-Our team of experienced attorneys will thoroughly investigate every single piece of evidence, and the mean with which it was obtained.
+Criminal lawyer Jeff Hampton will thoroughly investigate every single piece of evidence, and the mean with which it was obtained.
 We may be able to get your case dismissed if the evidence the prosecution is trying to use against you was obtained illegally.
 Don’t allow law enforcement to railroad you!
 Contact The Hampton Law Firm today!